 image: docker.io/username/ubuntu2204:latest

-- To view the resource and its status, run the command:
+To look at a resource and its status, run the command:

-- To load an image from the command line, first create the following resource as shown below with the
+To upload an image from the command line, we first need to create the following resource, consider ClusterVirtualMachineImage as an example:

 apiVersion: virtualization.deckhouse.io/v1alpha2